bdbjack/hummingbird-stack/READMES/config.md

 ### `databases`

 Databases are the most ubiquitous method to store and retrieve information for dynamic web applications.
-Hummingbird uses's [RedBean for PHP](https://redbeanphp.com/index.php) in order to simplify interaction with several types of databases.
+Hummingbird uses [RedBean for PHP](https://redbeanphp.com/index.php) in order to simplify interaction with several types of databases.
 The database types which are currently supported are:

 * MySQL / MariaDB